Reviewing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both auto/tires/trucks companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their valuation, earnings, analyst recommendations, dividends, risk, profitability and institutional ownership.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the better business?
+We will compare the two companies based on the strength of their analyst recommendations, risk, institutional ownership, valuation, dividends, earnings and profitability.

-9.8% of Latch shares are owned by institutional investors.
-Comparatively, 86.0% of Resideo Technologies shares are owned by institutional investors.
+86.0% of Resideo Technologies shares are owned by institutional investors.
+Comparatively, 9.8% of Latch shares are owned by institutional investors.
 0.7% of Resideo Technologies shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

-This is a summary of recent recommendations for Latch and Resideo Technologies, as reported by MarketBeat.com.
+This is a summary of recent ratings and target prices for Resideo Technologies and Latch, as reported by MarketBeat.

 |Sell Ratings